space55/nrcc-site/content/about.md

 # How it's going

-The NRCC has a growing membership
+The NRCC has a growing membership base and provides services to members across the Northeast United States.

+# Timeline

+## Foundation

+NRCC was founded in the beginning of 2024 to provide services to homelabbers looking for reliable sites to run servers.

+## Initial Deployment

+The first deployment of NRCC resources was